-Newman noted that the Minneapolis NAACP had appointed a committee to confer with Slemmons and Allen about issues the group had raised.
-One was the tournament's name.
-In his June letter to the editor, Smith stated, "I trust that in the future the directors of the Negro Open will . . . eliminate the word Negro in their promotion."
-Slemmons and Allen agreed, and in 1955, the event became the Upper Midwest Bronze Golf Tournament.
+Bronze Golf Tournament.
 They also officially dropped any restrictions on contestants.
 "For the first time," the Recorder reported, "the tournament was 'open' in the sense that there was no bar against white or Oriental participation."
 Of the 99 participants, four were white and one was Asian.
 Two of the white golfers tied for the second-lowest score.
 In an editorial in the Recorder following the event, Newman wrote, "The promoters of the Minnesota Tourney deserve credit for changing both the name and the policy of the tournament."
 He added, "Many Negro spectators, golfers and gallery members joined this paper in feeling very good about the whole thing."
-In 1963, Jerry Gruidl, "a North Side kid," was the first white to win the tournament.
-By 1990, around 20 percent of the participants were white.49
+In 1963, Jerry Gruidl, "a North Side kid," was the first white player to win the tournament.
+By 1990, around 20 percent of the participants were white.58

 Ted Allen eventually stopped working on the event to focus on his career as an insurance agent but remained a quiet cosponsor, while Slemmons, as the "Mayor of Bronzeville," was ever enthusiastic about promoting it.
 His wardrobe became an expression of his flamboyant personality.
 A Bronze participant later recalled that "Jimmy would change outfits three or four times a day during the tournament. . . .
 You would see Jimmy when you teed off, and he was wearing red.
 You would see him an hour later, and he was wearing pink.
 And when Jimmy wore red, he wore red-a red tam, a red shirt, red pants, red socks, red shoes, red underwear."
 Others started following his lead and for a time the tournament included a prize for best-dressed.
-50
+59

 This was one of many aspects of the tournament that drew non-golfers, and it became a major social event for the Black community.
 A newspaper later reported that "people would take a week's vacation from jobs in Detroit, Chicago, Kansas City and Des Moines, they would pack up the family and head to Minneapolis."
-While the golfers were competing on the greens, "the rest of the family would visit relatives and turn the grounds of Wirth into the world's largest moving picnic."
 In 1963, the Spokesman opined: "It looks like the annual Upper Midwest Bronze Golf Tournament has supplanted the old Union Sunday School Picnics [once an annual event, usually at Minnehaha Park] as the outdoor get-together of the Twin Cities population."
-An article the next year described "hundreds of spectators avail[ing] themselves of the opportunity each Sunday afternoon of the annual tournament . . . to visit and promenade around the Wirth clubhouse grounds and meet old friends that they never see but once a year at the Slemmons tournament."
-While the 1966 Bronze counted 199 players from ten states, a crowd of 5,000
+While the 1966 Bronze counted 199 players from ten states, a crowd of 5,000 "thronged the course and clubhouse grounds."
+The article added, "Since the tournament is completely racially integrated there were persons of all races and ethnic backgrounds in attendance and tournament sponsor James W. Slemmons was extremely pleased."
+The winner of the tournament that year, Jerry Longie of Minneapolis, was white.
+60